jfaure/Irie-lang/docs/README.md

 * Integer bitwidths `int32 <: int64` C has this, calling it integer promotion
 * Records with excess fields  `{x : Int , y : Int} <: {x : Int}`.
 Convenient and informs the compiler that it can release memory and resources tied in the dropped field 'y'
 * Sum-types with fewer labels, eg: Nonempty lists subtype lists `µx.[One a | Cons a x] <: μx.[None | One a | Cons a x]`
+* Lifetimes are ordered by a subtyping relation `a: b` (a outlives b), if the lifetime a contains all of b.
+References to references `&a &b T` are valid if and only if the reference lifetime does not outlive its contents.
 * Parameterized data (including GADTs): instead of `LC a = Var a | Abs (LC a) [LC a] | etc`, define `LC = VarString String | Abs LC [LC] | etc` then elsewhere substitute `VarString String` with eg. `VarInt Int`, when via subtyping the rest of the AST and many functions on it are reusable.
 * Subtyping relations on algebraic data (records and sum types) are useful for quantitative type theory (including proof irrelevance).
 * The dependent function space contains subtypes of the non-dependent function space